MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/submit-spam-non-spam-and-phishing-scam-messages-to-microsoft-for-analysis.md

 > [!NOTE]
 > Because of the high volume of submissions that we receive, we may not be able to answer all requests for analysis.

 Admins can send email, url, and attachments to Microsoft for review.
-See [Admin submissions in Office 365 ATP](admin-submission.md).
+See [How to submit suspected spam, phish, URLs, and files to Microsoft using Admin Submissions](admin-submission.md).

 ## Submit junk or phishing messages that passed through the spam filters